The Black Cat is one of the most famous of Poe's short stories and you can read, or reread, it here.

 by Caleb Guard

-"One of Edgar Allen Poe's most famously read and celebrated stories is "The Black Cat."
+"One of Edgar Allan Poe's most famously read and celebrated stories is "The Black Cat."
 Like most of his other stories, "The Black Cat" follows the Gothic convention of literature, a style that explores humanity's fear and fascination with the unknown.
 Although it originated in Germany, it was revived in the 1700's.
 Gothic literature investigates man's emotions, particularly fear, in the face of forces we cannot comprehend.
 Typical motifs of this type include darkness, horrid figures, grotesque imagery, illusion, and spaces.
 Stories of this sort strip us of our understanding, and sensationalize us, giving us a thrilling sense of terror that we enjoy.

 Although Perverseness is the theme of Poe's story, he uses the feeling of guilt as a kind of fear.
 By detailing the decline in the main character's mental state throughout the story, Poe demonstrates the loss of control over one's own behavior and the horrifying effects, touching on the fear of one's own self as fear of the unknown.
 The narrator beings the tail claiming to be perfectly sane, but over time his account shows that he indeed has a spirit of perverseness that surprises even himself.
 Through a series of violent acts, he brings about his own destruction.
 The elements of horror in this tale are very apparent.